build-on-aws/content/tutorials/navigating-amazon-eks/eks-integrate-secrets-manager/index.md

 `kubectl apply ``-``f eksdemo-app.yaml`
 ```

-To verify the pod was created successfully, run the following command.
+To verify the pod was created successfully, run the following command:

 ```bash
 kubectl get pod busybox
 ```

 You should see the following output.
-Make sure the pod  `STATUS` is `Running`.
+Make sure the pod  `STATUS` is `Running`:

 ```bash
 NAME READY STATUS RESTARTS AGE